 These statistics are reported in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and the Uniform Crime Reporting procedures.
 A table is provided below that summarizes offenses that were reported to Campus Security or to other University offices during the prior calendar year.
-The table also lists data provided by the Largo Police Department.
+The table also lists data provided by the local law enforcement agencies.